 Share with a friend or family member what you have learned about identity.
-Ask them to create a piece of art and open your own Identity Art Gallery!
+Maybe they would like to create art as well, and you can have an Identity Art Gallery!

 Bridges are constructed using many geometric designs, but one shape seems to surpass the others with its strength: the triangle!